RESEARCH STARTER

 Chemistry is a branch of physical science that involves the study of the properties of matter—or anything that has mass, takes up space, and composes everything in life—and the ways in which substances interact with other substances and energy.

 Physical chemistry combines chemistry with physics, a science that deals with matter and energy and their interactions.
 Physical chemistry encompasses the study of matter at the molecular and atomic levels and how this chemical structure affects the physical properties of a substance.
 An atom is the smallest unit of matter, while a molecule is a group of two or more atoms.
-The difference between the two is that a molecule can be broken down, but an atom cannot.
+The difference between the two is that a molecule can be broken down into atoms through chemical processes, while an atom is the smallest unit of an element that retains its chemical properties.

 Overview

 Russian scientist Mikhail Lomonosov coined the term physical chemistry in 1752.
 Since then, many advances have been made in the field.
 Physical chemists must be proficient in math and physics, and their work is similar to that of engineers.
-Chemists use physical chemistry to analyze materials, develop methods for testing materials, and determine materials' use.
+Chemists use physical chemistry to analyze materials, develop methods for testing materials, and determine the use of materials.
 Physical chemists aid many different industries; for example, they help the pharmaceutical, or drug, industry develop new drugs by determining how the human body will react to particular medications.

 Chemists study several branches of physical chemistry, including thermodynamics, quantum chemistry, chemical kinetics, and statistical thermodynamics, to understand biological and chemical systems.